 1. Your Dog Needs a Bath:

 - In addition, some dogs are naturally allergic to flea bites and their droppings.
 Add mites (which cause mange), or ticks, to the equation and your dog could be licking just to try and rid himself of the parasites.
 If you can see fleas in your dog’s coat, you already may have a parasite infestation that needs to be addressed and quickly.
-A good flea shampoo can quickly get rid of your flea problem and is what shelters most commonly use.
+Good flea shampoo can quickly get rid of your flea problem and is what shelters most commonly use.

 - Even if your dog is an inside dog, a regular bath is essential.
 Bathing with the correct shampoo can replenish essential oils in your dog’s skin, which when depleted can cause scaly, flaky skin or cause your dog to itch.

-- Give your dog a good grooming before you give him a bath.
-A good grooming will loosen or remove dirt, grass, leaves, tangles (as well as fleas) from your dog’s coat.
+- Give your dog good grooming before you give him a bath.
+Good grooming will loosen or remove dirt, grass, leaves, tangles (as well as fleas) from your dog’s coat.
 Giving your dog a bath without grooming may only cause additional problems which are that the source of the irritants may remain.
 The end result may be a bathed dog with irritated skin and a tangled coat.

-2. Skin Related Issues (the most common skin related issues in dog licking include):
+2. Skin Related Issues (the most common skin-related issues in dog licking include):

 - Acute moist dermatitis (hot spots) is a bacterial infection, created by constant licking, chewing, and grooming.
 It is generally a spot or an area on your dog that is wet, hot to the touch, and irritated.
-These areas are generally confined to the head, chest, or hips on a dog.
+These areas are generally confined to the head, chest, or hips of a dog.
 These kinds of spots can become sore and increase in size rather quickly.

 - Skin allergies and dry skin: Contact dermatitis can be an allergy to soaps or pesticides such as the ones that are in flea collars.
 If you notice your dog excessively licking or chewing after a bath or when a flea collar is put on, try changing dog shampoos, flea collars, and grooming products.
-A gentle formula dog shampoo works wonders for dogs that itch due to dry skin, or try a natural alternative for fleas.
+A gentle formula dog shampoo works wonders for dogs that itch due to dry skin or try a natural alternative for fleas.
 Note: DO NOT use garlic products as garlic is poisonous to dogs (some dogs are very sensitive to small doses as well).
-Also try changing your dog’s food.
+Also, try changing your dog’s food.
 Dog food plays a huge part in dog allergies.

 Related: Best Dog Shampoo.
 Recommended Dog Shampoo for Puppies and Dogs that have normal and shedding coats or, for puppies or dogs that have fleas, ticks, mites, lice, mange, hotspots, pyoderma, hair loss, or allergies.